kube-rs/website/docs/controllers/application.md

 ### Local Development

-In your `ctrl` directory, you can now `cargo run` and check that you can successfully connect to your cluster.
+You should now be able to `cargo run` and check that you can successfully connect to your cluster.

 You should see an output like the following: